Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Ideally, the only entity with write access to the S3 buckets used as Terraform’s remote backend should be the user account assigned for Terraform operations.
 Organizations typically implement the concept of “tech users” or “service accounts” which are different from normal human user accounts.

-Define ACLs that allow read and write access to the tech account responsible to lock and modify the state information and allow read access to selected users for verification purposes.
+Define ACLs that allow read and write access to the tech account responsible for locking and modifying the state information and allow read access to selected users for verification purposes.

 The principle of least privilege should be used in both cases.